portworx/px-docs/create-manage-storage-volumes.md

 Throughput is controlled per container and can be shared.
 Volumes have fine-grained control, set through policy.

- * Throughput is set by the Class of Service setting.
+ * Throughput is set by the IO Priority setting.
 Throughput capacity is pooled.
   * Adding a node to the cluster expands the available throughput for reads and writes.
   * The best node is selected to service reads, whether that read is from a local storage devices or another node's storage devices.
   * Read throughput is aggregated, where multiple nodes can service one read request in parallel streams.